Skip to main content

 • The AI’s problematic response

-For each problematic case, use the “Quick Remediate” option to:
+For each problematic case, use the “Add Remediate” option to:

-• Create a Remediation directly from the log entry
+• Create a Remediation directly from the issue

-• Provide your expert answer while all context is readily available
+• If no AI suggestion is available, provide your expert answer while all context is readily available

 • Automatically protect against similar future failures

-Step 6: Move to the Next High-Impact Case
+Step 6: Move to the Next High-Impact Issue

 Continue working through the prioritized list, addressing the most critical issues systematically.